Title

 The Implementing Rules and Regulations (IRR) of Republic Act No. 9442 aims to grant persons with disabilities (PWDs) equal rights and privileges, including a 20% discount on basic services, while prohibiting ridicule and vilification against PWDs.

-These rules shall be construed liberally and in favor of persons with disability, in accordance with the policies and objectives of the law.
+It instructs that the Rules shall be construed liberally and in favor of persons with disability in case of doubt, in accordance with the policies and objectives of the law.

 Analyze Cases Smarter, Faster